 But I’d know it.
 Deep down, I’d know it.

-The knowledge, however, must seep in around the barrier narcissists use to keep it out.
+Seeds were planted, but what I read about the signs of a narcissist must seep in around the barrier he used to keep it out.
 When I saw him, it was as if those things didn’t exist.

 I would promptly dismiss them all and convince myself that the pattern wasn’t actually there.
 I’d stop looking things up and let him wrap me in his beautiful cocoon of false promises, where I didn’t have to believe such things.

-Here is a fairly comprehensive list of red flags.
+Here is a fairly comprehensive list of red flags of narcissistic behavior.
 All of these things may or may not be present.

 How not to use the list: